I COUNT THE DAYS

 Screen printed handbound books, turban silk

 In the spring of 2010 I created an artist book-memoir about traveling to and returning to Afghanistan, titled I Count the Days.
 The text, accompanied by a series of silk screen-printed images and Persian miniature-inspired borders, explores the experience of being a young non-military woman in Afghanistan, first in 2004 and a second time in 2010.
-Because I had the opportunity to meet women, girls, and families from a very rural and conservative community, I am able, in this memoir to show a part of Afghan life typically hidden from outside eyes.
+Because I had the opportunity to meet women, girls, and families from a very rural and conservative community, I was able, in this memoir to show a part of Afghan life typically hidden from outside eyes.
 The original book is hand screen-printed on tea-dyed paper and bound using a two-needle Coptic binding.
 The covers are Afghan turban silk.